-Monthly lunch at noon, first Monday of the Month at Sofra Family Bistro, 7457 Elmwood Ave, Middleton (lower level).
+Monthly lunch at noon, first Monday of the Month at Imperial Gardens, 2039 Allen Blvd, Middleton, WI 53562

 We learn from each other about various tour groups, cruise options, eco-tourism and destinations.
 We share info and inspiration about anything from international cell phones, to Global Entry, to recommended travel shoes.
 Some of us have even learned how to travel for 3 weeks with just a carry-on!

 We’re a friendly bunch who takes turns leading discussions and hosting.
 We make it a point to read a variety of books covering the arts, biography, world events, history, nature, economics and so much more.
-Once a year we read a book and incorporate an experience: last year we read a local Madison history and did an architectural history walking tour.
-This year we’ll read a cooking memoir with recipes, and all cook and eat together.
+Once a year we read a book and incorporate an experience: one year we read a local Madison history and did an architectural history walking tour.

 To join, ask questions, and/or get on the list serve so you get notices of all upcoming books and meeting locations, please contact Teri Venker at email@example.com, or 608-206-1405

-Book Bags is for members who enjoy reading fiction.
-Each month a new book is selected, and the group rotates both discussion leaders and hostesses.
-For more information contact Maureen Lokrantz at Maureen.email@example.com or 608-235-3003 or Orange Schroeder at firstname.lastname@example.org or 608-770-1953.
+TEMPO Book Bags is for members who enjoy reading fiction.
+Each month a book nominated by members of the group is selected for each month, and the group rotates both discussion leaders and hostesses.

 Remember taking off the training wheels and the freedom of flying down the road on your bicycle for the first time?
 Kim Donovan & Lauri Morris have formed a new WOWser bike group, Spokeswomen, to recreate the experience.